 - What business opportunities are available to this firm?

-Being able to provide solid answers to these specific questions, or close variants of them, is often the difference between success and failure at interview.
-Preparation is the foundation for these solid answers.
+Taking the time to prepare solid answers to these sorts of questions is often the difference between success and failure at interview.

 Preparing for these questions also increases your self-awareness, improves your communication and helps to calm your nerves.